Aung Pyae Sone: Pre-coup beginnings

+Post-coup expansion

 The U.S. Department of the Treasury has imposed sanctions on him and his younger sister Khin Thiri Thet Mon since 10 March 2021, pursuant to Executive Order 14014, in response to the Burmese military's coup against the democratically elected civilian government of Myanmar.
 The sanctions include freezing of assets under the US and a ban on transactions with US persons.
 He became a major target of a domestic boycott and social punishment by people who oppose the military regime.

 Aung Pyae Sone partially owns Golden Future Linkage, a solar power company.
 In January 2023, the military junta awarded the company a contract to build a 40-megawatt solar power plant in Mandalay Region’s Thazi Township.

 In September 2022, Thai authorities arrested Burmese tycoon Tun Min Latt who is closely associated with Min Aung Hlaing and his family, on money laundering and drug trafficking charges, following a raid.
 The September 2022 raid found assets of Aung Pyae Sone's property title to a four-bedroom luxury condo worth nearly US$1 million in Bangkok's Belle Rama 9 complex, and his sister's bank records.

+In 2023, Aung Pyae Sone acquired a stake in an island known as Little Inya, which is adjacent to Yangon University’s Hline campus.
+He is the biggest shareholder in a luxury condominium, Inno City.

+In 2025, Myanmar experienced a major earthquake on 28 March.
+Aung Pyae Sone's construction firm, Naypyitaw Mark II, was tapped to help rebuild the capital of Naypyidaw.

+Personal life

+Aung Pyae Sone is married to Myo Yadanar Htike (also spelt Myo Yadana Htaik).
+He has three daughters, Khin Nyein Chan Pyae Sone Hlaing, Khin Phone Myat Pyae Sone Hlaing, and Khin Myitta Pyae Sone Hlaing.